revolist/revogrid-docs/guide/angular/index.md

 <p>

-Revogrid provide special [Angular adapter](https://github.com/revolist/angular-datagrid).
+RevoGrid provide special [Angular adapter](https://github.com/revolist/angular-datagrid).
 Just import it to your project and it can be used as part of angular system.

 </p>